Samuel J. Miller

 Westerbeck, Colin L. 1999.
 “Frederick Douglass Chooses His Moment.”
 Art Institute of Chicago Museum Studies, vol. 24, no. 2. pp. 144-61, figs. 1, 10.

 Foner, Eric.
 2001.
 “The Civil War and the Story of American Freedom.”
 Art Institute of Chicago Museum Studies, vol. 27. no. 1. p.
 18, pl.
 4.

 Davis, David Brion.
 2006.
 "Inhuman Bondage: The Rise and Fall of Slavery in the New World."
 Oxford Unversity Press. n. pag.

-Sharp, Robert V. 2013.
+Druick, Douglas and Robert V. Sharp.
+2013.
 "The Art Institute of Chicago: The Essential Guide."
-Publications Department of the Art Institute of Chicago. p.
+Art Institute of Chicago. p.
 283.